 Contact a Chamber volunteer.
-Our Board of Directors and the members of our Public Sector Liaison Committee all have interests in community service and meeting the expectations of the Members who make us exist.
+Our Board of Directors and the members of our Government Affairs Committee all have interests in community service and meeting the expectations of the Members who make us exist.

 Detailed contact information is found easily here on the Chamber’s website.

 Review of any issue or concern can be simple… or not.
 Something complex that might involve research by our volunteers, staff or professionals in a related field can take time.
 Any issues brought to the Chamber will be reviewed by the volunteers on our Government Affairs Committee.
 Success there means they will make a referral and recommendation to the Chamber’s Board of Directors.
 From there, a course of action will be agreed.

 With any issue, the Chamber must act in the interest of our Members and ultimately seek victory in a way that means collective benefit to as many businesses and people as possible.
 Providing us with as much information as possible really expedites the process.
 Any research we must do in preparation for action will cover 3 key areas:

 - Background or History: What’s the issue and how did it get to this point?

 - Description: Details, please.
 How many people are affected?
 How much will it cost?
 Is there a required time for action?
 Has any person or organization tried to address this issue in the past?
 If so, what happened?